nest-desktop/nest-desktop/docs/developer/continuous-integration.rst

 All jobs in the deploy stage depend on the job of the build stage being executed successfully.

-Each executable job of the development and production pipelines has a base job, so that the job script in both cases are identical but they only differ in the version variable for the Python package and the Docker image.
+Each executable job of the development and production pipelines has a base job, so that the job scripts in both cases are identical but they only differ in the version variable for the Python package and the Docker image.